chirs/furniture/README.md

-Work on furniture
+Work on furniture, small architecture projects

 Bookshelf for Mallika's room.

+Hook for the bathroom door.

+Planters for back porc.

+Extra

-Chairs for fun.
+Chairs for fun / revise old project

 Furniture for Central Hardwoods?